MicrosoftDocs/win32/desktop-src/Virtual/createvirtualsystemsnapshot-msvm-virtualsystemmanagementservice.md

 ---
 title: CreateVirtualSystemSnapshot method of the Msvm\_VirtualSystemManagementService class
 description: Creates a snapshot of a virtual computer system that is in the \ 0034;Enabled \ 0034;, \ 0034;Disabled \ 0034;, or \ 0034;Suspended \ 0034; state.
-ms.assetid: 'aeb8a0a0-fed8-4a15-b752-f70997fb05ea'
+ms.assetid: aeb8a0a0-fed8-4a15-b752-f70997fb05ea
+keywords:
+- CreateVirtualSystemSnapshot method Hyper-V
-keywords: ["CreateVirtualSystemSnapshot method Hyper-V", "CreateVirtualSystemSnapshot method Hyper-V , Msvm_VirtualSystemManagementService class", "Msvm_VirtualSystemManagementService class Hyper-V , CreateVirtualSystemSnapshot method"]
+- CreateVirtualSystemSnapshot method Hyper-V , Msvm_VirtualSystemManagementService class
+- Msvm_VirtualSystemManagementService class Hyper-V , CreateVirtualSystemSnapshot method
 topic_type:
 - apiref
 api_name: